BitcoinDesign/Guide/guide/transactions/structure-and-lifecycle.md

 Once the transaction has been funded, payments selected, fee set, and signing is complete — its time to broadcast the transaction.
 The device that broadcasts the transaction needs to be online and have a connection to a [bitcoin node](/guide/getting-started/technology-primer/#what-is-a-node).
 The node which is constnatly communicating to other nodes and miners in the network for the latest transactions they have received from others around the world.

 {% include picture.html
-   image = "/assets/images/transactions/placeholder.png"
+   image = "/assets/images/transactions/tx-broadcast.svg"
-   retina = "/assets/images/transactions/placeholder@2x.png"
-   mobile = "/assets/images/transactions/placeholder.png"
+   mobile = "/assets/images/transactions/tx-broadcast-mobile.svg"
-   mobileRetina = "/assets/images/transactions/placeholder@2x.png"
    alt-text = "..."
    width = 1600
    height = 900